asaf11108/asaf-regev-10-01-2022/README.md

 Angular onPush kind of forces the developer to separate from business to UI components.
 8. Typescript in react is stricter.
 9. Angular's Input/Output is more suitable for web development.
 In JS the events are propagated up the DOM tree but in React it's only unidirectional.
-10. Akita store management can be supported in Angular.
+10. Elf store management can be supported in Angular and React.
+It's based on RxJS.
 It produces very little boilerplate and can make the code simpler.
 11. Easier to make `shallow testing` in Angular.

 ## Latest developments